How it works

 Checklist

-OWASP LLM03:2025 (Supply Chain Vulnerabilities, formerly LLM05 in v1.1) is not a policy checkbox; it is a day-to-day engineering discipline for every agent release.
+OWASP LLM Top 10 maps supply chain risk to LLM03 in the 2025 version (formerly LLM05 in v1.1), and this is not a policy checkbox but a day-to-day engineering discipline for every agent release.

 Teams that operationalize this treat every dependency or connector change as a security-relevant production change, not a routine package bump.